Yashodh99/24-25J-277/README.md

 ### 1. Vibration-Based Animal Detection and Identification
 **Author:** W.Y.M.
 Fernando (IT21276996)
 **Objective:**
-This component leverages vibration sensors to detect and identify animal movements, ensuring timely interventions.
+This component leverages vibration sensors to detect and identify animal movements and classify the targeted animal, ensuring timely interventions.

 **Key Features:**
 - Detect animal presence using vibration patterns.